 5. Instill Company Values

-Regular meetings also provide managers a chance to reinforce the company’s overall values.
-Performance reviews should be tied to the company’s core values (as we’ll talk about further along in this article), which allows for managers to discuss the company’s values and make sure that workers understand them.
+Regular meetings also allow managers to reinforce the company’s overall values.
+Performance reviews should be tied to the company’s core values (as we’ll talk about further in this article), allowing managers to discuss the company’s values and ensure workers understand them.

 6. Identify Training or Onboarding Needs

-New employees will need to go through onboarding and training when they are first hired, but the learning doesn’t stop just because the training has completed.
+New employees will need to undergo onboarding and training when they are first hired, but the learning doesn’t stop just because the training has been completed.
 Employees should continue to learn on the job.
 This is doubly true if the company adopts new processes, implements new systems, or decides on a different strategy.
-Most workers will need additional instruction at some points during their employment.
+Most workers will need additional instruction at some point during their employment.

 If, during the regular performance reviews, you identify that multiple staff are struggling with the same concepts or with the same part of the job, it likely indicates that there is a flaw in your training or onboarding processes